Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 * Avoid sculpting tools, which produce a lot of slight angles in dense geometry;
 * Model with simple, low-poly shapes.
 * Keep the level's size reasonable.
 Far from the origin, imprecision can contribute to non-planarity.
+* If using 3ds Max, the [Halo CE Max Toolkit](~haloce-max-toolkit) includes a utility to colour faces by their angle, making it easier to spot nearly coplanar ones.

 In some cases having nearly coplanar faces is unavoidable.
 When faces are axis-aligned it is easy to make them coplanar, but when they are meant to be at an 45-degree or other angle you may encounter the nearly coplanar warning due to a loss of precision in the [JMS](~) format, which is only capable of storing up to 6 digits to the right of the decimal points (e.g. `123.123456`).
 This will result in vertices on angled surfaces going slightly out of alignment.
 In this case check for phantom BSP around the area identified in the WRL file.
 If any is found, you may be able to clear it up with simple triangulation changes or other minor alterations in the vicinity.